pyrolitic/Sudoku-Solver/README.md

 Sudoku-Solver
 =============

-sudoku solver using dancing links
+Javascript Sudoku solver using dancing links.
+It was fun to write.